Otumian-empire/swift-python/exercise5a.md

 ### Note

-Usually the desired output dictates how to compute on the input to obtain the output.
+Usually, the desired output dictates how to compute on the input to obtain the output.

 ### The process

-This is also known as the computation.
 From the problem, we are to compute the sum of the scores and the others.
-Our focus here is "the how" the computation is or will be done.
-Most often, there would be a straight forward formular to use, else we have to find it.
-So now, all we have to think about, is how to compute the :
+Our focus here is to find how to achieve the output.
+Most often, there would be a straight forward formula to use, other than that we have to find it.
+So now, all we have to think about is how to compute the :

 1. sum of the scores
 2. average of the scores